-If you are offered a nanny position with a family, before you accept you should check the family's references.
-If the family has had previous nannies, ask for their names and numbers so you can check to see what working for the family was like, how the kids were and why that person left the nanny position.
+If you are offered a nanny position with a family before you accept you should check the family's references.
+If the family has had previous nannies, ask for their names and numbers so you can check to see what works for the family was like, how the kids were and why that person left the nanny position.

 If the family has never had a nanny before, you can ask for numbers for past child care providers, such as daycare centers or babysitters.
 If none of those exist, don't be shy to ask for personal references for the family.
 It is important to know the family's history if you are going to be living and working closely with them on a day-to-day basis.